yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yugabyted.md

 : Use this flag to start a read replica node.

 --backup_daemon *backup-daemon-process*
 : Enable or disable the backup daemon with yugabyted start.
-Default : `false`
+Default: `false` : If you start a cluster using the `--backup_daemon` flag, you also need to download and extract the [YB Controller release](https://s3.us-west-2.amazonaws.com/downloads.yugabyte.com/ybc/2.1.0.0-b9/ybc-2.1.0.0-b9-linux-x86_64.tar.gz) to the yugabyte-{{< yb-version version="preview" >}} folder.

 --enable_pg_parity_tech_preview *PostgreSQL-compatibilty*
 : Enable Enhanced Postgres Compatibility Mode.
 Default: `false`